 Supported, perhaps even driven by his energetic wife, Peter F. Klopp returned with his family to Jersleben, where he established his own business of producing and selling flour.
-He seized on a golden opportunity of acquiring a long sought-after watermill.
+He seized on a golden opportunity of acquiring a long-sought-after watermill.
 All indications are that he was not to see his final dream come to fruition.
 For documents show that widow Emma Klopp was the owner of the mill in 1901 one year after her husband’s death.
-The reader can find more about the tragic event in Chapter 4 of ‘The P. and G. Klopp Story’ on this blog.